Novosti (TV program): TV Inform/News Ostankino (1991-1992)

 After the closure of the program "Vremya" and "TSN" on August 28, 1991, a new information program "TV Inform" appeared.

 In November 1991, ITA was created on the basis of TSN, while the previous information service - the Studio of Information Programs of Television - was abolished, and the production of the "News" program was transferred to ITA, while the program acquired its intro only on January 1, 1992.
 The morning newscasts of Ostankino News were hosted by Boris Kostenko, Pavel Ogorodnikov, Marina Nazarova, the evening newscasts at 9:00 pm since October 1991 were hosted by Tatyana Komarova, Sergey Medvedev, Irina Mishina, Pavel Kasparov, the evening newscasts at 6:00 pm and the night newscasts were hosted by Mikhail Osokin, Dmitry Kiselyov and Tatyana Mitkova.
 The abbreviation "ITA" was mentioned on Russian television back in late 1991 in the program "TV Inform".

 With the collapse of the Soviet Union in December 1991, Ostankino News began to be broadcast, which was also produced by ITA.
 "Ostankino News" began to be broadcast at 6:00, 9:00, 12:00 (all with a duration of 20 minutes), 15:00 (25 minutes), 18:30 (25 minutes), 21:00 (40 minutes) and 0:00 (25 minutes).

 In February 1992, Sergey Dorenko (previously hosted the night editions of "Vesti") moved to the channel, becoming the host of the evening news instead of Pavel Kasparov.
 In 1993, Sergey Dorenko moved to Moscow Independent Broadcasting Corporation, where he headed the information service.
-Nelly Petkova, Mikhail Svetlichny and Igor Vykhukholev became morning hosts.
+Nelly Petkova (journalist), Mikhail Svetlichny and Igor Vykhukholev became morning hosts.